-Cassidy Park Museums
+Cassidy Park Museums (Temporarily Closed)

 Varnado Store Museum

 The D.A.Varnado Store is a century-old general store museum offering a glimpse of the past each weekend-dedicated to preserving local history and heritage.
 The two-story, century old structure was a hub for activity in the early days of Washington Parish as farmers came to town selling their produce and purchasing their needed supplies.
 The D. A. Varnado Museum is listed in the National Register of Historic Places.
 Open weekends.
-Exhibits change monthly.
+Exhibits change bimonthly.
 Admission to the museum is free.

 936 Pearl Street